dlvdls18/DirectoryLocal/README.md

 Local Directory for Saving Files with LocalStorage.
 With `DirectoryLocal`, you can write, read, copy, rename and remove files using `localStorage`.

-`DirectoryLocal` is not recommended for apps/websites that keeps the cookie size as small as possible, since characters are splitted.
+`DirectoryLocal` is not recommended for apps/websites that keeps their cookie size as small as possible, since characters are splitted.

 ```js